classic-terra/core/tests/e2e/README.md

 locally or in CI.
 The following are the environment variables to disable certain components of e2e testing.

-- `TERRA_E2E_SKIP_UPGRADE` - when true, skips the upgrade tests.
-If TERRA_E2E_SKIP_UPGRADE is true, this must also be set to true because upgrade tests require IBC logic.

 - `TERRA_E2E_SKIP_IBC` - when true, skips the IBC tests tests.

 - `TERRA_E2E_SKIP_STATE_SYNC` - when true, skips the state sync tests.